Evercoder/culori/README.md

 }
 ```

 **Note:** The WCAG defines the luminance using a [deprecated value](https://github.com/w3c/wcag/issues/236#issuecomment-379526596) for converting sRGB to LRGB.
-If you'd like a strict implementation, you'll need to write your own sRGB → LRGB conversion.
+If you'd like a strict implementation, you'll need to write a separate sRGB → LRGB conversion from scratch.

 #### Contrast ratio